nmar95/Early_Birds_CarND-Capstone/README.md

 ---
 ## Known Issues

-Since github has a 100MB file limit the model for traffic light detection has to be downloaded from: https://drive.google.com/open?id=19ehIoc0koBII2urasg3kHf9EOAiI2bbo and needs to be placed in ./Early_Birds_CarND-Capstone/ros/src/tl_detector/light_classification/frozen_models/
+Since github has a 100MB file limit the traffic light detection model for some earlier versions has to be downloaded from: https://drive.google.com/open?id=19ehIoc0koBII2urasg3kHf9EOAiI2bbo and needs to be placed in ./Early_Birds_CarND-Capstone/ros/src/tl_detector/light_classification/frozen_models/

 ---
 ## Conclusions

+- Udacity Review and Clara test drive upcoming.

 ---
 ## Installation